wendyn-projects/c80cc/README.md

 I hope I did pretty well.

 # TODOs:
-- [ ] Print it on paper to check if the holes align and correct them if necessary.
 - [ ] Actually test the board.
 - [ ] Create an overlay daughter boards for both IC variants that would accommodate a connector _(as of now you are suppose to solder the wires directly to J<sub>...**X**</sub>)_.